PiBrewing/craftbeerpi4-documentation/master/development/plugin_development.md

                 logger.warning('Unable to update database') ...
 ```
-You can see plenty of examples on how to add global cbpi settings in the `ConfigUpdate` extension that comes with cbpi.
+You can see plenty of examples on how to add global cbpi settings in the `ConfigUpdate` extension, that comes with cbpi.
 This can be found [here](https://github.com/avollkopf/craftbeerpi4/blob/master/cbpi/extension/ConfigUpdate/__init__.py).